 Main navigation | Main content

-Use this site to learn about the NFC and the nanotechnology research advancing at the University of Minnesota, and find out how we can support your research and development efforts!
+The labs and tools of the Minnesota Nano Center are open to all qualified users.
+We welcome researchers from industry and other academic institutions.
+Use this site to learn about the MNC and the nanotechnology research advancing at the University of Minnesota, and find out how we can support your research and development efforts!

-Inside the University of Minnesota's Nanofabrication Center: Take a look inside the University of Minnesota's Nanofabrication Center, a state of the art facility dedicated to the design, fabrication and testing of small-scale devices.
+Inside the University of Minnesota's Minnesota Nano Center: Take a look inside the University of Minnesota's Minnesota Nano Center, a state of the art facility dedicated to the design, fabrication and testing of small-scale devices.
 Video produced by the Office of Business Relations, with assistance from the College of Science & Engineering.